Resident AAFP Leaders

 This leadership role is involved with residency education and accreditation at a national level, and gets mentoring opportunities with national leaders in family medicine residency education.

 In her role, Dr. Laguerre is involved with high-level decision making on a nonprofit board of trustees.

 UMass Worcester Family Medicine Residency

-As the resident representative to the AFMRD, Dr. Hartl provides a resident perspective to program directors on issues impacting residents and their education.
+As the resident representative to the AFMRD, Dr. Flynn provides a resident perspective to program directors on issues impacting residents and their education.